 Credit risk is the risk that a counterparty will not meet its obligations under a financial instrument or customer contract, leading to a financial loss.
-The group is exposed to credit risk on its cash and cash equivalents and other assets.
+The Group is exposed to credit risk on its bank balances and cash and receivables and other assets.